Professor Bob Deacon

 Bob undertook advisory or consultancy work for international organisations in the field of international social policy.
 This has included work for the ILO, ILO-ITC, WHO, UNDP Human Development Report, UNDPTCDC, UN Department of Economic and Social Affairs, ISSA, UNESCO, UNICEF, Council of Europe, the EU, the African Union and the ICSW.
 This advisory work to international organisations has been complimented by occasional work for the UK, Swedish and Finnish governments as well as those of the Czech Republic, Macedonia and Bosnia-Herzegovina.
 He was a member of the Scientific Committee of the International Social Science Council’s Comparative Research Programme on Poverty.

 Bob contributed to both undergraduate and postgraduate teaching in comparative and international aspects of social policy.
 This includes developing a pioneering World University Network (WUN) Master level course on Global Social Policy as well as the University of Sheffield MA in Global Social Policy.
 Students appreciated Bob's enthusiastic and passionate teaching style, as well as his extensive knowledge of the subject area.
 He also taught on the Masters in Public Affairs at Science-Po, Paris and was a commissioner for the UK Foreign Office’s Marshall Aid Commemoration Commission that is responsible for operating the UK-USA Marshall Scholarship scheme and Chair of its education committee and an advisor to the Commonwealth Scholarship Scheme.

-His loss is deeply mourned by colleagues here and at the University of York.
+His loss is deeply mourned by his former colleagues.